rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

 ### Royalties

-A royalty info is an extension of Attribute type and saved in a Properties object alongside other properties. `royalty` attribute cannot be mutated.
+A royalty info is an extension of Attribute type and saved in a Properties object alongside other properties.
+Royalty property can only be updated by owner if the current owner of said NFT is also a collection issuer. `royalty` attribute cannot be mutated.
 `receiver` is an Address of a royalty receiver and `royaltyPercentFloat` is a two-decimal floating point number, supporting 2.43% and similar values.

 ```ts